EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 ### Electing a Proposal

-- A Proposal succeeds if it is continuously Supported by at least 80% of possible Participants for 2 weeks.
+- A Proposal succeeds if it is continuously Supported by more than 80% of [eligible participants](#voting) for 2 weeks.
+- Eligible participant consideration will be based on the current governance mode.
+The voting rules of each mode is mentioned [here](#evernode-labs-special-rights)
 - If a Proposal succeeds all other existing Proposals for that Hook are Purged and their staked EVRs are added to the Epoch’s reward pool.
 - The Proposer of the successful proposal gets all their staked EVRs back.
 - This 2 weeks period and 80% votes thresholds are defined in the governance configuration which is in hook states.